za3k/za3k.com/archive/lootboxes.md

 # Loot Boxes
 Written 2021-02-08 by Zachary Vance

-A short storytelling game for 2-6 players.
+A short storytelling game for 2-4 players, better with fewer.
 Play as long as you want, 10-60 minutes.

 - Each player describes their character in one or two sentences.
 They also have a starting inventory of any three items they want.
 - One player starts out as GM.
 The GM describes a challenging situation.
 For example the player's driver's license has expired but they need to get to the airport to pick up Rhianna.